+Many people who use CPAPS and BiPAPs are sometimes instructed by their physician that an oxygen concentrator can improve their breathing even more.
+Using both a CPAP and an oxygen concentrator is common for people with sleep apnea.
 Oxygen concentrators are great for at-home oxygen therapy during the day.
 If your doctor deems it necessary, they can also be beneficial when you’re sleeping.
 If you already use a CPAP or BiPAP machine at night, these machines can be connected to work together.
-Learn how oxygen concentrators work with CPAPs and BiPAPs to help you sleep better.
+But how do you sync up a CPAP or BiPAP with an oxygen concentrator?
+In this blog, we explain how oxygen concentrators work with CPAPs and BiPAPs to help you sleep better.

 Get the Right Equipment